gjm222/CarND-Path-Planning-Project/README.md

 # CarND-Path-Planning-Project
 Self-Driving Car Engineer Nanodegree Program

+# Reflection

+This code provides path planning for the term3 simulator and is writtine in C++ in the `main.cpp` source.
+The code accepts from the simulator the current x, y, s, d, yaw, car-speed along with the remaining previous path that was not used since the simulator invoked the planning code.
+It also recieves sensor data about the other cars on the road i.e. the id, x, y, vx, vy, s, d of each car (See lines 396 through 414 in `main.cpp` ).

 ### Simulator.
 You can download the Term3 Simulator which contains the Path Planning Project from the [releases tab (https://github.com/udacity/self-driving-car-sim/releases).